Hydroponic Tubs: A Build-It-Yourself Guide

 Add small amounts directly to the water until you are as close to 6.0 as possible.
 Monitor the pH level every other day.
 Consistency will lead to best results.

-Planting Your Seedling into the Net Pots
+Planting Your Seedlings Into the Net Pots

 Now it's time to "plant" your seedling.
 You want to see at least an inch of root descending from the bottom of the starter pod.
 This will help to ensure the seedling is strong enough.